 An origin action is a specific type of action, which must be used to start a workflow.
 A workflow without an origin action as its first action is not properly designed, and cannot be activated.
-The origin actions are Watch and Receive.
+The origin actions include the Watch action and Receive action, as well as the Catch action and Dublist action, (optional TrafficManager actions).